Frefreak/images/glibc-builder/README.md

 2. If you use the script, you'd better read through what `install.py` does, its very simple and has some command line options to tweak how to build.
 3. `image_selector.py` might not be correct, I only tested a few versions.
-4. a `compile_commands.json` will be left in the build folder, you can symlink it to navigate the code easier.
+4. A `compile_commands.json` will be left in the build folder, you can symlink it to navigate the code easier.
+5. The helper scripts will map `glibc_src` and `prefix` to the same path as host to make the generated `compile_commands.json` works better.
+This should be OK most of the time as long as you do not provide some path already existed in the container.
-5. I'm sure there are many bugs.
+6. I'm sure there are many bugs.

 ## change existing binary's glibc version